 “I was saying,” I saw a little smile, “that we’ll stay here tonight and start out tomorrow.
 We only need to find and follow the track, but it’ll take all day.

 There were animal sounds that woke me in the night.
-One time I half sat up and was looking at too points of light reflected in the moonlight, it was some wild half starved creature that was staring back at me.
+One time I half sat up and was looking at two points of light reflected in the moonlight.
+It was some wild half starved creature that was staring back at me.

 It was still dark, quiet, there were no more animal noises.
 I shivered, was that the cold?
-The sky was full of stars, and there, there all of a sudden, a light shot across the sky, a shooting star.
+The sky was full of stars, and all of a sudden, a light shot across the sky.
+A shooting star.

 There was an orange glow far away over the horizon, what was it, a fire?
 No, sunrise.
 I’d slept the whole night through, but I didn’t feel refreshed, I felt a dread about what lay ahead, a terrible foreboding.